njsmith/zs/doc/format.rst

 We require:

-* The records in each data block payload must be listed in sorted order.
+* The records in each data block payload MUST be listed in sorted order.

-* If data block A occurs earlier in the file (at a lower offset) than data block B, then all records in A must be less-than-or-equal-to all records in B.
+* If data block A occurs earlier in the file (at a lower offset) than data block B, then all records in A are REQUIRED to be less-than-or-equal-to all records in B.

-* Every block, except for the root block, is referenced by exactly one index block.
+* Every block, except for the root block, MUST be referenced by exactly one index block.

-* An index block of level :math:`n` must only reference blocks of level :math:`n - 1`.
+* An index block of level :math:`n` MUST only reference blocks of level :math:`n - 1`.
 (Data blocks are considered to have level 0.)

-* The keys in each index block payload must occur in sorted order.
+* The keys in each index block payload MUST occur in sorted order.

 * To every block, we assign a span of records as follows: data blocks span the records they contain.
 Index blocks span all the records that are spanned by the blocks that they point to (recursively).
-Given this definition, we can state the key invariant for index blocks: every index key must be less-than-or-equal-to the *first* record which is spanned by the pointed-to block, and must be greater-than-or-equal-to all records which come before this record.
+Given this definition, we can state the key invariant for index blocks: every index key MUST be less-than-or-equal-to the *first* record which is spanned by the pointed-to block, and MUST be greater-than-or-equal-to all records which come before this record.

   .. note:: According to this definition, it is always legal to simply